VALORPartners

 Practice Area

-• i.Developer-municipality coordination and translation
+• ii.Intergovernmental coordination across agencies and jurisdictions

 Engagement Outcome